Non Toxic Green Building Materials: How to Buy Adhesives, Caulking & Glues

 GREEN BUILDING ADHESIVES

-ECOS Wood Glue: Perfect for furniture projects, flooring projects or any other wood surfaces taht need to be adhered.
+ECOS Wood Glue: Perfect for furniture projects, flooring projects or any other wood surfaces that need to be adhered.
 It’s completely non-toxic and zero-VOC.

 AFM Caulk: Contains no formaldehyde and does not release any solvents or odors.
 Good for replacing oil caulk and putty.

 Rescue Bond Sealant & Adhesive: Sort of an all-in one caulking solution for quick repairs.
 Good to keep in the house for when you need to do maintenance.
-The formula is free from all VOCs and is odoor free.
+The formula is free from all VOCs, phthalates, and is odor free.
 Use in exterior and interior applications.

 AFM Almighty Adhesive: Exceeds VOC and environmental regulations in the US (even California).
 No off-gassing and no odor present as it’s drying and it cures quickly.
 Good for construction projects that involve wood, drywall or concrete.